Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 # OmicsTIDE Tutorial
-This tutorial will guide the user throught OmicsTIDE from the data loading, over the customized analysis to the final data export.
+This tutorial will guide the user through OmicsTIDE from the data loading, over the customized analysis to the final data export.

 ## Data
 OmicsTIDE uses CSV files following given formats as input.
 Detailed information on the data formats used by OmicsTIDE [is provided](DATAFORMATS.md).
 If no further information is required the user can directly run OmicsTIDE.